See How Much Ad Spend You’re Losing to Invalid Traffic

 How Navigational Traffic Distorts Your Campaign Performance

-Non-incremental navigational traffic does not just drain the budget.
-It corrupts the signals that campaigns rely on to optimise.
+Non-incremental navigational traffic does not just drain the budget, it corrupts the signals campaigns rely on to optimise.
 Three problems follow consistently.

-High click-through rates can look like campaign success inside reports.
-In reality, they may simply reflect repeat navigation from existing users.
-The number is real.
-The interpretation is wrong.
-And decisions made on that interpretation are expensive.
+High click-through rates can look like campaign success.
+In reality they may simply reflect repeat navigation from existing users.
+The number is real; the interpretation is wrong, and decisions made on it are expensive.

-When a returning user clicks a paid ad before converting, that conversion gets attributed to paid search.
-The incremental contribution of the ad is zero.
-The credit, and the spend, are recorded in full.
-Over time, this makes acquisition appear more efficient than it actually is, and masks the true cost of non-incremental engagement.
+When a returning user clicks a paid ad before converting, the conversion gets attributed to paid search.
+The incremental contribution is zero, but the credit and the spend are recorded in full, making acquisition appear more efficient than it is.

-Automated bidding reads engagement signals to decide where to push spend.
-When those signals are dominated by navigational behaviour, the algorithm optimises towards repeat users rather than new prospects.
-You end up spending more to re-engage people who were already coming back.
-The acquisition funnel stalls while the platform reports healthy performance.
+Automated bidding reads engagement to decide where to push spend.
+When those signals are dominated by navigational behaviour, the algorithm optimises toward repeat users rather than new prospects.
+You spend more re-engaging people who were already coming back, while the funnel stalls and the platform reports healthy performance.

 How to Manage Navigational Traffic Without Killing Brand Visibility